 Some Spokane tribal members, nearby residents, and others are skeptical of Newmont’s ESD request for several reasons.
 First, it is unclear why or how Newmont plans to re-interpret the background levels of contamination that formed the basis of the original Record of Decision.

 Second, as a for-profit corporation, Newmont would have every reason to avoid costly cleanup, especially since the area of the clean-up is much larger than expected.

-  Third, the background sampling for the RI/FS was well thought out.
-The sampling information provided in Newmont’s request for revised cleanup levels may not be in accordance with the law.
+Third, background sampling during the RI was well thought out, and carried out in accordance with the law.
+The sampling information provided in Newmont’s request for revised cleanup levels is based on re-interpretation of the RI data, and may not be in accordance with the law.

 Fourth, the EPA as an agency has been weakened by decreased funding and support and has fewer resources to put toward research and enforcement, providing Newmont an opportunity to stall or change the negotiated timeline and levels of clean-up.

 What's at stake

 Although it is not possible at this time to verify that residents living on the Spokane Indian Reservation experience an unusually high level of cancer and other health issues, a Public Health Assessment about the mine was compiled by the Agency for Toxic Substances and Disease Registry (ATSDR) in 2010.

 In the assessment, ATSDR stated potential exposures to environmental contaminants at the Midnite Mine site were as follows: